Pastor Earl Bowie

 MorningStar Senior Living

 The role of the Jaeger family in the growth of Casa Bernabé cannot be overstated.
 Founder/CEO of MorningStar Senior Living Ken Jaeger was introduced to Casa Bernabé and Pastor Earl in 2008 at the urging of a close friend and fellow philanthropist.
 On the plane home, Ken’s heart was clenched by what he’d witnessed and the desperation of need.
 “I knew I couldn’t turn the page on this.
 So I went to the guys in my church (Cherry Hills Community Church) and put together our first construction team.
 Since then, Ken, his wife Shanna, and three grown children (John, Naomi and Christine) have spent countless hours pouring their hearts and applying their loving hands to the ministries led by Pastor Earl and Damaris Bowie.
 They make 3–4 trips a year to the orphanage, usually leading volunteer teams, and spend their family Christmases there as well.
-Says John, now 27, after over 20 trips, “This is where I find my fulfillment.
-This is where I get my high.”
-Change to “having the opportunity to build relationships with all of the children of Casa Bernabé over the years is so rewarding.
-They are all my little brothers and sisters now and I will do whatever I can to serve them well”
+Says John, now 28, after over 25 trips, “This is where I find my fulfillment.
+Having the opportunity to build relationships with all of the children of Casa Bernabé over the years is so rewarding.
+They are all my little brothers and sisters now, and I will do whatever I can to serve them well.”

 Ken does not mince words when it comes to urging others to live a life of selfless giving.
 Whether speaking to MorningStar leadership or one of 20 community teams, his sentiments are often these: “Don’t wait to serve.
 Serve now.
 Today.
 Get involved somewhere, anywhere.
 It will make you a better person.
 Don’t wait until your children are grown.
 Don’t wait until you retire.
 Give now, give generously.
 And just see what happens.
 For you cannot out-give God.”